Freestyle Chess Grand Slam Tour: Dispute with FIDE

 In an interview with ChessBase India's Sagar Shah on January 15, 2025, President Dvorkovich reiterated Sutovsky's statement, adding "...we are very open about finding a solution, and we believe it is about the goodwill from the side of our potential partners.
 I took the decision to waive a possibility of sanctioning players for 2025 participating in this event since formally, according to the contracts, we can impose some sanctions.
 However, I do not want to go this way.
 I do not want to threaten players; I do not want to put them in the difficult position.
 It is just a signal of our goodwill to find a solution here."
 In a statement on January 21, FIDE said "the attempts by FCPC (Note: Freestyle Chess Players Club) to present their project as a World Championship are in contradiction with the well-established status of FIDE and its authority over world championship titles in all relevant variations of chess - including Chess960/Freestyle chess, as outlined in the FIDE Handbook" and "The steps taken by the FCPC project unavoidably lead to divisions in the chess world - and we remember all too well the unfortunate consequences of a similar split that happened in the not so distant past" (referencing the 1993 split between FIDE and the PCA).
 They clarified that they will not sanction players who participate in the 2025 Freestyle tour.
 However, players who have qualified to the ongoing 2025–26 World Championship cycle are expected to sign an additional contract, which will include "a clause indicating that participation in any alternative world chess championships in any variation of chess not approved by FIDE would lead to their withdrawal from the two consecutive FIDE World Championship cycles".

 On February 10, 2025, twelve members of the Freestyle Chess Players Club met at the Weissenhaus resort with organizer Jan Henric Buettner, "unanimously deciding that the 2025 Grand Slam Tour winner will be titled Freestyle Chess Champion".
 They planned to form an independent association to represent their interests.

+In January 2026, FIDE and Freestyle Chess signed a cooperation agreement, ending their longstanding feud with the announcement of the jointly hosted FIDE Freestyle Chess World Championship in Weissenhaus from February 13–15.